 Login to Complete an Application or to Access Judging Panel

-- IA Chair: Yes, please contact Marie Meacham email@example.com for more information.
+- IA Chairs: Yes, please contact Marie Meacham, firstname.lastname@example.org, for more information.

-- Submitter: We advise that you save your project as a file document to your computer for future reference, once you have completed the submission.
-You may do this by clicking on 'in-progress or 'in cart' in your Dashboard and there will be an option to save as a PDF.
+- Submitters: Once you finalize payment, you will no longer have access to your submission.
+Once you have completed the submission, we advise that you save your project as a file document to your computer for future reference.
+You may do this by clicking on "in-progress" or "in cart" in your Dashboard and there will be an option to save as a PDF.
 We strongly recommend saving your project.
-Once you finalize payment, you will no longer have access to your submission.

-4. Can duplicate awards be ordered?
 Yes, anyone may purchase a duplicate certificate or crystal.
-You may send your request to Marie Meacham firstname.lastname@example.org.
+You may send your request to Marie Meacham, email@example.com.

-6. International final award recipients – IES will provide the conference registration by way of assisting with visa arrangements.
+IES will provide the conference registration to assist with visa arrangements.
 Unfortunately, this is the only form of assistance the IES will provide.
-IES is not; however, responsible for any forms issued through U.S. Department of State.
+IES is not, however, responsible for any forms issued through U.S. Department of State.

-9. Online Judging – Can a judge complete their judging assignments consecutively?
-If a judge wants to sit down and complete all of their assigned projects they may do so.
+Yes, if a judge wants to complete all of their assigned projects consecutively they may do so.
 Once a project has been judged, you will receive the next project right after.
 If you would like to pause your judging assignments, you may do so.
 When you log back into your profile you may continue where you left off.